AlexisDevMaster/NWT-Projet-Back/README.md

 ```bash
 $ yarn install
 ```
+## Launch the datatbase

-You need to add all the scripts in the `scripts` section on Robo3T Then launch the mongoDB database with
+Launch the mongoDB database with
  ```bash
  $ mongod
  ```
+With Robo3T or Studio 3T
+Create 4 collection:

+`category`
+`people`
+`users`
+`videos`

+Then add all the scripts in the `scripts` section of this application to Robo3T `
 ## Running the app

 ```bash